 Some of the topics that Athena has covered through foreign reporting include the historical place of Islam in South Korean society, the dire situation in which Vietnam's Christian communities find themselves living as stateless refugees in Thailand, the integration of Roma in Southern Europe, the EU Asylum Policy, Taiwan’s small Muslim minority, statelessness and international law, Greece’s rise of extreme right amid the country’s economic crisis, and Syria’s beleaguered Christian community.

-She previously worked as a fellow and digital editor as part of a featured series on capitalism and environmental reporting (Finding Roots of Capitalism through Environmental Reporting) presented at the 2015 World Resources Forum in Davos, Switzerland; and another featured series (Feeding The World Project) presented at the 2014 World Economic Forum (WEF).
+In the past, she worked as a fellow and digital editor as part of two featured series on food sustainability and environmental reporting presented at the World Resources Forum and the World Economic Forum (WEF) in Davos, Switzerland.

-Athena is from Paris, France but has spent more than half of her life in Montreal, Canada, where she currently lives.
-She has visited more than 40 countries and has lived in the US, Cyprus, Thailand, Taiwan, and South Korea.
-She graduated from Concordia University (Canada) with a Bachelor of Arts degree in Political Science, a Certificate in Modern Arabic Language and Culture, a Master of Arts in Public Policy and Public Administration, and a Graduate diploma in Journalism.
+Athena has visited more than 40 countries and has lived in France, Greece, Canada, the United States, Thailand, Taiwan, South Korea, and Cyprus.
+She graduated from Concordia University (Canada) with a Bachelor of Arts degree in Political Science, a Certificate in Modern Arabic Language and Culture, and a Graduate diploma in Journalism.
+She also received a Certificate in Video Storytelling and a Certificate in Data Visualization for Storytellers, both from UC Berkeley's Graduate School of Journalism.

-She speaks English, French, Greek, Italian, Spanish, and Arabic.
+She speaks English, French, Greek, and Italian, as well as some Spanish, Russian, and Arabic (Modern Standard and Levantine).

 Feature articles, analyses, and on the ground dispatches from South Korea, Thailand, Taiwan, Greece, and Canada.